Surigao City: Infrastructure

 Host to numerous national and regional events, the complex underwent renovation in 2009 at a cost of ₱320 million.
-It is situated on the 2-hectare Vasquez field and includes a 3,500-person capacity grandstand, a fully air conditioned 3,500 seating capacity gymnasium, a brand new amphitheater, an Olympic-size swimming pool (renovated in 2020) and a fully rubberized track and field oval.
+It is situated on the 2-hectare Vasquez field and includes a 3,500-person capacity grandstand, a fully air conditioned 3,500 seating capacity gymnasium, a brand new amphitheater, an Olympic-size swimming pool (renovated in 2020 and again in 2025) and a fully rubberized track and field oval.
 Surigao Provincial Convention Center, also part of the complex, has a seating capacity of approximately 2,500 people.